Styles P: Personal life

 Styles married his wife Adjua on July 31, 1995.
 Together, they have two children, Noah (born 1998) and Tai (1995–2015), whom Adjua had from a previous relationship.
 Styles served as Tai's stepfather for the majority of her life, until she committed suicide in 2015.

 Styles' younger brother, Gary Quarles Styles, died in a car accident on May 13, 2001.
 Styles has made many references to Gary in his music, including the tribute song "My Brother", from his debut album A Gangster and a Gentleman.

 In July 2002, Styles was involved in an altercation at a New York nightclub that led to him stabbing a man in the buttocks.
 Styles surrendered himself to authorities on November 26, 2002, and began serving his eight-month sentence in the Westchester County Jail in Valhalla, New York, the same day.
 Styles was released from prison on August 4, 2003.

-Politically, Styles has publicly denounced Black Lives Matter and endorsed the 2020 re-election campaign of Donald Trump.

 Business ventures

 Both Styles and Jadakiss launched a local juice bar called "Juices for Life" in 2011, there are currently six locations in New York.
 In 2018, Styles and his wife Adjua launched a local health food store called "Farmacy for Life".
+Styles P launched a Web3 Music NFT project called "The Farmacy Fantoms" with Gregory Cohen known as MΞT∆DUTCH and Daniel Dapaah.
+Styles collaborated with artist Dino Belli to launch the project on his birthday in 2022.
+They sold out 6,666 Farmacy Fantoms in two weeks and have over 1,000 holders.
+Holders receive discounts on brands, access to shows and events, and all the intellectual property associated with the NFT such as the instrumentals, acapellas, and stems.